libgd/libgd/src/readme.txt

                 for the specified image to the specified index.
 To indicate that there should be _no_ transparent color, invoke gdImageColorTransparent with a color index of -1.
+                Note that JPEG images do not support transparency, so this setting has no effect when writing JPEG images.

                 The color index used should be an index allocated by gdImageColorAllocate, whether explicitly invoked by your
                 code or implicitly invoked by loading an image.
-In order to ensure that your image has a reasonable appearance when viewed by users who do not have transparent background capabilities, be sure to give reasonable RGB values to the color you allocate for use as a transparent color, _even though it will be transparent on systems that support transparency_.
+In order to ensure that your image has a reasonable appearance when viewed by users who do not have transparent background capabilities (or when you are writing a JPEG-format file, which does not support transparency), be sure to give reasonable RGB values to the color you allocate for use as a transparent color, _even though it will be transparent on systems that support PNG transparency_.

 ... inside a function ...